LGBT+ History Month is an annual month-long observance of lesbian, gay, bisexual and transgender history, and the history of the gay rights

 Amongst the events in this year's LGBT+ History Month are:

-There are an extraordinary number of LGBT+ History Month events this year and full details of all of them can be found in the History Month Calendar.
+Full details of all the LGBT+ History Month events this year can be found in

 The overall aim of LGBT+ History month is to promote equality and diversity for the benefit of the public.
 This is done by: